The Best Guitar Humidifier & Case Hygrometers 2024

 As a general rule, when it comes to temperature, if you wouldn't want to sleep where you're keeping your guitar you probably shouldn't keep it there.
 There isn't a definite temperature range, but you should keep your guitar at a temperature that would be comfortable for you.

 When it comes to humidity, your guitar should be kept in an environment with somewhere in the neighborhood of 30% to 40%.
-You can measure the amount of humidity in a room (or your guitar case) with a hygrometer.
+You can measure the amount of humidity in a room (or your guitar case) with a guitar hygrometer.

 Which Guitars Are Most Susceptible to Humidity?

-Because it’s made up of layers as opposed to being one solid piece, a laminate instrument will flex in situations where a solid wood instrument would break.
-You need a guitar humidifier regardless of the wood material used on your guitar.
-And this need for protection applies to both electric guitars and acoustic guitars.
+Because it's made up of layers as opposed to being one solid piece, a laminate instrument will flex in situations where a solid wood instrument would break.

 The Best Way To Humidify Your Guitar (And How to do It)

-The best way, by far, to humidify your guitar is to use a a guitar humidifier alongside a digital hygrometer.
+The best way, by far, to humidify your guitar is to put it in a case and use a a guitar humidifier alongside a digital hygrometer.

 The smaller the space the guitar is in the easier it is to maintain a consistent temperature and humidity.

-If you leave your guitar on a stand, or on a Guitar Wall Hanger, you're exposing the instrument to humidity and temperature changes.
+So If you leave your guitar on a stand, or on a Guitar Wall Hanger, you're exposing the instrument to humidity and temperature changes.
 If you leave the door open to your room, or if the heater kicks on in the middle of the night, your guitar can begin the process of drying out.
-If this happens consistently you can still end up with cracks in your instrument even if you’re using an in-room humidifier.
+If this happens consistently you can still end up with cracks in your instrument even if you're using an in-room humidifier.

-This is the reason why guitars are better protected in a case, paired with sponge humidifiers.
-All you have to do is buy an in-case sponge humidifier, supply it with water, and stick it in your case.
 The only thing you need to be aware of is that, for humidifiers that use a sponge, you want to dampen the humidifier (not flood it).
-Water can wreak havoc on your instrument, so take care when using a humidifier.
+Excess water vapor can wreak havoc on your instrument, so take care when using a humidifier.

 Best Guitar Humidifier Selection Methodology

 The first edition was published in 2017.
+The current edition was published on June 26, 2024

 About the Author and Contributors